ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalUsersApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new UsersApi(httpClient, config, httpClientHandler);
-            var userid = 75a5f745-f697-4418-b38d-0fe0d277e258;  // Guid? | The user ID to receive the congratulatory message. (optional) var key = some text;  // string? | The template identifier or email configuration key. (optional)
+            var userid = 75a5f745-f697-4418-b38d-0fe0d277e258;  // Guid | The user ID to receive the congratulatory message. var key = some text;  // string | The template identifier or email configuration key.

             try
             {